Welcome to Paloma's Nest Preschool! We are delighted to welcome you into our community.

 Despite our diligent efforts, it is impossible to eliminate all risk for children with food allergies.
 Some allergies are so severe that the presence of the allergen in proximity of the child causes a reaction.
 Similarly, it is impossible to prevent children from sharing food or for an allergen to be brought into the program by a family member or child, despite our best efforts to educate families and raise awareness.
 Ultimately, parents/guardians will need to decide whether group care is appropriate for their child with allergies in light of the risks that cannot be eliminated.

 Diarrhea: A first excessively loose stool will constitute a call to the parent.
 New diet may be the cause.
-2nd loose stool, child will be sent home until diarrhea subsides and normal stools are produced at home.
-When a child returns after a diarrhea about, it is a provisional return; if the child experiences another bout of diarrhea, he or she must be picked up immediately.
+After the 2nd loose stool, the child will be sent home until diarrhea subsides and normal stools are produced at home.
+When a child returns after a bout of diarrhea, it is a provisional return; if the child experiences another bout of diarrhea, he or she must be picked up immediately.

 Exclusion for vomiting is decided by incident.
 Two or more episodes will be cause for exclusion.
 A first vomiting episode may cause exclusion if the teacher determines that the situation for the child is extreme or debilitating.

 Eyes must be free of mucus or running substance.
 Children are asked to be kept home for 24 hours after beginning medication.
 Clogged tear gland conditions must have a written physician’s note.

 If a child has a rash of any kind, the child will be sent home until the rash is gone or until a physician’s note has been received stating that the rash is not contagious.
 A physician’s certificate of good health is required to return.